gsmainclusivetechlab/interop-test-platform/README.md

 1. Clone this repository
 2. Navigate to the project directory
-3. Copy the example environment files, and make any adjustments to reflect your own environment:
+3. Copy the example environment file, and make any adjustments to reflect your own environment:
     - [.env.example](./.env.example) should be copied to `.env`
-    - [src/.env.example](./src/.env.example) should be copied to `src/.env`
 4. Install development dependencies with `yarn install`

 ### First run